 We operate on a global basis.
-Accordingly, your personal information may be transferred and stored in countries outside the EU, including New Zealand and the United States of America, that are subject to different standards of data protection.
+Accordingly, your personal information may be transferred and stored in countries outside of the country you are located in, including the EU, New Zealand, and the United States of America, that are subject to different standards of data protection.

 We will take appropriate steps ensure that transfers of personal information are in accordance with applicable law and carefully managed to protect your privacy rights and interests and transfers are limited to countries which are recognized as providing an adequate level of legal protection or where we can be satisfied that alternative arrangement are in place to protect your privacy rights.
 To this end:

 - where we transfer your personal information outside our group of companies or to third parties who help provide our products and services, we obtain contractual commitments from them to protect your personal information.
-Some of these assurances are well recognized certification schemes like the EU ‑ US Privacy Shield for the protection of personal information transferred from within the EU to the United States; or
+If required, this may include ensuring transfers are governed by the requirements of the Standard Contractual Clauses adopted by the European Commission, or other adequate transfer mechanisms; or

 - where we receive requests for information from law enforcement or regulators, we carefully validate these requests before any personal information are disclosed.